 What do you look for in a resident?

-We look for driven candidates, who are passionate about pharmacy and have demonstrated involvement and leadership in professional organizations and have produced significant personal accomplishments.
+We look for candidates who are passionate about pharmacy, have demonstrated involvement and leadership in professional organizations, and have produced significant personal accomplishments.
 We expect our residents to exhibit academic achievement, possess leadership and research experience and demonstrate the ability to collaborate with others in an interdisciplinary environment.
-We value teamwork and are seeking candidates who can fit in with the culture present at their home facility.
+We value teamwork and are seeking candidates who are flexible, resilient, and adaptable.

 What rotations are required?

 Can I do rotations at a site other than my home facility?

-Most rotations can be completed at the resident's home facility.
-However, there are rotation opportunities that may be completed at other sites within the enterprise.
-Please see the PGY2 program pages for program specifics.
+Yes!
+Although most rotations can be completed at the resident's home-base facility, there are rotation opportunities that may be completed at other sites within the enterprise.
+This is one of the main benefits of doing at residency at large health-system like Intermountain.

 Do you use Pharmacy Online Residency Centralized Application (PhORCAS)?